archethic-foundation/archethic-docs/docs/participate/aeweb/README.md

 For instance, today a lot of web apps are leveraging SPA (Single Page Application) with front-end frameworks which are talking to external backend servers (fetching data, or authenticate users, etc.).
 In that case, once the front-end page have been build from the SPA tooling, instead of being deployed on centralized servers, the generated static files could be hosted on Archethic through AEWeb tooling.

+## Try out

+### Graphical interface

+To test the user interface to deploy websites, visit the [project](https://github.com/archethic-foundation/aeweb) by downloading the app to make webhosting no only for developers but for anyone which have static website to deploy.

+### Developers

+You can try the [CLI](https://github.com/archethic-foundation/aeweb-cli) to help developers to test and deploy existing websites using terminal.

 ## Roadmap

 - [x] Design